 However, the root of such skills stems within you.
 So, let’s read on to know exactly what skills you require to becoming at least point 5 percent of what Mother Teresa was.

-8 Skills Required for Freelance Social Worker to Succeed
+8 Freelance Social Worker Skills Required For To Succeed

-1. Active Listening – The More you Listen, The Better will you Understand People
+1. Active Listening – The More You Listen, The Better Will You Understand People

 Much of a social worker’s role is listening people empathetically.
 Good listening enables trust and helps you to get to the core problem acutely.
 Actively listening also builds a therapeutic relationship between you and your client – a basic element of a social working career.

-2. Assessment Skills – Get to the Matter on Point
+2. Assessment Skills – Get To The Matter On Point

 Case management will take most of your working time.
 You have to apprehend a particular case from 360 degree angle to get to the substance.
 In order to do this, you have to learn assessment skills.